falcosecurity/charts/falco/README.md

 [`Falcosidekick`](https://github.com/falcosecurity/falcosidekick) can be installed with `Falco` by setting `--set falcosidekick.enabled=true`.
 This setting automatically configures all options of `Falco` for working with `Falcosidekick`.
 All values for the configuration of `Falcosidekick` are available by prefixing them with `falcosidekick.`.
 The full list of available values is [here](https://github.com/falcosecurity/charts/tree/master/falcosidekick#configuration).
-For example, to enable the deployment of [`Falcosidekick-UI`](https://github.com/falcosecurity/falcosidekick-ui), add `--set falcosidekick.webui.enabled=true`.
+For example, to enable the deployment of [`Falcosidekick-UI`](https://github.com/falcosecurity/falcosidekick-ui), add `--set falcosidekick.enabled=true --set falcosidekick.webui.enabled=true`.

 If you use a Proxy in your cluster, the requests between `Falco` and `Falcosidekick` might be captured, use the full FQDN of `Falcosidekick` by using `--set falcosidekick.fullfqdn=true` to avoid that.